 Here's what we see fail most often.
 Teams choose a model optimized for general semantic similarity when they need domain-specific understanding.
 A model trained primarily on Wikipedia and web data performs differently than one trained on technical documentation, legal text, or medical records.

 The difference shows up in edge cases.
 Your RAG system might work fine for common queries but fail on the specific terminology your users actually care about.
-We worked with a manufacturing company whose RAG system couldn't distinguish between similar part numbers because their embedding model didn't capture the numeric precision that mattered in their domain.
+Picture a manufacturing RAG that can't distinguish between similar part numbers because the embedding model doesn't capture the numeric precision that matters in that domain.

 Cost is the other factor most teams underestimate.
 The difference between $0.0001 per 1K tokens and $0.13 per 1K tokens seems trivial until you're processing 10 million tokens monthly.
-That's $1,000 versus $1,300—and at scale, these numbers multiply fast.
-One client discovered their embedding costs exceeded their LLM costs because they chose a premium model when a lighter one would have worked.
+That's $1,000 versus $1,300, and at scale, these numbers multiply fast.
+It's common for embedding spend to quietly overtake LLM spend when a team picks a premium model where a lighter one would have worked.

 The Three Factors That Actually Determine Your Choice